cristianoc/arc-challenge/BigARC.md

 ---

-### Three Distinctions for Managing Patterns
+### Three Approaches for Pattern Management

-After introducing Symmetry masks, the number of expressible patterns has increased.
-As a consequence, some of the previously found solutions were not being found anymore.
-This required a finer distinction between three specific cases that help address these new challenges.
+The introduction of Symmetry masks has expanded the range of expressible patterns, necessitating a more nuanced approach to pattern recognition and application.
+We can distinguish three main strategies:

+1. **Shared Pattern**:
+   - Concept: The correct pattern emerges from analyzing all examples collectively.
+   - Process: Combine insights from each example to form a unified solution.
-1. **Shared Pattern**: In this case, the correct pattern is learned only after reviewing all the examples.
-The shared pattern is formed by combining insights from each example, and this unified solution is applied to the test input.
-This is crucial for puzzles like Sudoku, where looking at all examples together is necessary to identify the correct pattern.
+   - Application: Apply this shared pattern to the test input.
+   - Example: In puzzles like Sudoku, examining all examples together is crucial to identify the correct pattern.

-2. **Pattern Relearn**: Here, each individual pattern is correct for its example, but the shared pattern is not.
-This implies that patterns differ across examples.
-When faced with a test input, the pattern must be inferred again from scratch based solely on that input, reinforcing the strategy of relearning the pattern each time.

-3. **Rule Abandonment**: In this scenario, neither the individual patterns nor their intersection is correct.
-This is considered an unlikely case, and when it occurs, the rule is abandoned entirely.

-This is a discrete description of the three cases, but one can also consider a more continuous description where a likelyhood score is assigned to each case.
-Rule abandonment would translated to: there is low likelyhood that this rule applies.
+2. **Pattern Relearn**:
+   - Concept: Individual patterns are correct for their respective examples, but no shared pattern exists.
+   - Implication: Patterns vary across examples.
+   - Approach: For each new input, including the test input, infer the pattern from scratch.
+   - Strategy: Emphasizes adaptability and context-specific pattern recognition.

+3. **Rule Abandonment**:
+   - Concept: Neither individual patterns nor their combination yields a correct solution.
+   - Occurrence: Considered rare.
+   - Action: Discard the current rule entirely and seek alternative approaches.

+While these strategies are distinct, they can be viewed as part of a continuous spectrum rather than mutually exclusive categories.
+In a more nuanced approach, we can assign likelihood scores to each strategy:

+- Rule Abandonment: Low likelihood of rule applicability.
-Shared pattern would translated to: there is a high likelyhood that this rule applies, and depends on the likelihood of each individual pattern.
+- Shared Pattern: High likelihood of rule applicability, influenced by the likelihood of individual patterns.
-Pattern relearn would translated to: each pattern has some likelyhood of applying, and the final solution is some combination of the likelyhood of all patterns.
+- Pattern Relearn: Each pattern has a certain likelihood of applying, with the final solution being a combination of these likelihoods.
-In this continuous description, the three cases are not mutually exclusive, and a likelyhood score can be assigned to each case.

-The discrete case can be recovered from the continuout case in the following way:
-- There are only a few predicates, and not likelyhood is associated to them.
-In other words, considering the set of all predicates, their likelyhood is either 0 or 1.
-- Shared pattern always wins, as long as one can find predicates.
-- Pattern relearn is the second choice when the first one fails.
+In this continuous model, multiple strategies can coexist with varying degrees of relevance.

+To transition from the continuous model back to the discrete approach:

+1. Consider only a limited set of predicates, each with a binary likelihood (0 or 1).
+2. Prioritize strategies in this order:
+   a.
+Shared Pattern (if predicates are found)
+   b.
+Pattern Relearn (if Shared Pattern fails)
-- Rule abandonment is the last choice when suitable predicates cannot be found.
+   c.
+Rule Abandonment (as a last resort when suitable predicates are not identified)